[Green Deal] What's in the EU's new agri-food, biodiversity policy

 Animal farming in Europe accounts for about 12 to 17 percent of the EU's total greenhouse gas emissions - the F2F is not likely to set targets for meat and dairy, despite those recent appeals.

-Previous leaks indicate that the commission will put forward a legislative proposal to harmonise food labelling in the EU, indicating level of nutrients, sugar and others.
+Previous leaks indicate that the commission will put forward a legislative proposal to harmonise food labelling in the EU, indicating level of nutrients, sugar and others - so-called 'nutri-score scheme'.

-But Kyriakides said earlier this month that the so-called 'nutri-score scheme' will not be mandatory.

 Farming emissions